joakimthun/Elsa/README.md

   }
 ```

-When passing arguments to functions all built-in types are passed by value and structs and arrays are passed by reference(pointers)
+When passing arguments to functions all built-in types are passed by value while structs and arrays are passed by reference(pointers)

 ######Closures
 ```